ArmandoSaboia/Data_Science_Projects/README.md

 #### This repository is licensed under the MIT Licence.
 Please see the LICENSE file for more details.

 ## Contact
-#### If you have any questions or inquiries, you can reach me on .
+#### If you have any questions or inquiries, you can reach me via email at 4rm4nd1nh0_br@protonmail.com.
-Feel free to customize this template according to your specific projects and requirements.
-Include additional sections or information as needed to provide a comprehensive overview of each data science project.
-Remember to update the project details, technologies used, and contact information accordingly.